Haivision/srt/docs/statistics.md

 This statistic doesn't count

 - duplicate packets (retransmitted or sent several times by defective hardware/software),
-- arrived too late packets (retransmitted or original packets arrived out of order) that were previously dropped by the TLPKTDROP mechanism (see [pktRcvDropTotal](#pktRcvDropTotal) statistic),
+- arrived too late packets (retransmitted or original packets arrived out of order) that were already dropped by the TLPKTDROP mechanism (see [pktRcvDropTotal](#pktRcvDropTotal) statistic),
 - arrived in time packets, but decrypted with errors (see [pktRcvUndecryptTotal](#pktRcvUndecryptTotal) statistic), and, as a result, dropped by the TLPKTDROP mechanism (see [pktRcvDropTotal](#pktRcvDropTotal) statistic).

 DATA packets recovered by the packet filter ([pktRcvFilterSupplyTotal](#pktRcvFilterSupplyTotal)) are taken into account if the `SRTO_PACKETFILTER` socket option is enabled (refer to [API.md](API.md)).
 Do not mix up with the control packets received by the packet filter ([pktRcvFilterExtraTotal](#pktRcvFilterExtraTotal)).